uber/logtron/README.md

   replace any missing parent methods with a no-op function.
   If you wish to add meta data to each log entry the child set the `extendMeta` key to `true` and the `meta` to an object with your meta data.
-The `filterMeta` key takes an array of objects which will create filters that are run at log time.
+The `metaFilter` key takes an array of objects which will create filters that are run at log time.
 This allows you to automatically add the current value of an object property to the log meta without